justinlund/dreamcloud-docs/source/dreamcompute/tutorials/deploy-discourse-with-ansible.rst

 * Change auth.cloud to be the name of your cloud configured in your clouds.yml file
+* Change key\_name to be the name of your public key to put on the new server
-* Change discourse.hostname to be the DNS record for your new server that will be created
+* Change discourse.hostname to be the DNS record for your new server that will be created, the DNS record does not need to exist yet, it will be created after the playbook is run
-* Change discourse.admin_email to be an email you own, this will be the email used when you create an admin account
+* Change discourse.admin_email to be an email you own, this will be the email used to send the confirmation email when you register an admin account
 * Change discourse.smtp\_server to be the hostname of your SMTP server
 * Change discourse.smtp\_port to be the port of your SMTP server
 * Change discourse.smtp\_user to be the username to use to authenticate to your SMTP server
 * Change discourse.smtp\_password to be the password to use to authenticate to your SMTP server
+* discourse.smtp\_authentication can be changed to set the kind of SMTP authentication to use, if you are unsure, leave this empty
 * If you wish to use a Let's Encrypt SSL cert, set discourse.lets\_encrypt\_email to your email you wish to use with Let's Encrypt
-* Change key\_name to be the name of your public key to put on the new server

 Running the playbook
 ~~~~~~~~~~~~~~~~~~~~